Polynomial-B/baggins/README.md

 1. Import the function: `const deleteItem = useItemsStore((state) => state.deleteItem)`
 2. Apply it to each mapped item and delete using the item's id: `<button onChange={() => handleDeleteItem(id)}> ... `

+Using Zustand was an interesting way of solving the issue of useContext re-rendering everything when one element updated.
+I'll definitely be using it again for this purpose.

+## Future Improvements

+### ID
+For each item, the ID is currently created using the `Date.now()` class which could potentially produce duplicate keys.
+I could improve this system by adding something to make the identifier more unique, for example concatenating the unix date with the item name.

 ## Screenshots